Last week, I had the good fortune to visit Hull for the Maritime Heritage Forum.

 The line criss-crossed the Humber estuary, with stations at Hull, Paull, Killingholme, Grimsby with the last (or first station) at “New Sand Light”.
 So, where or what exactly was “New Sand Light”?
 It probably wasn’t on the Spurn proper, if Geoffrey Wilson’s sketch in his excellent book “The Old Telegraphs” is to be trusted.
 My guess is a lightship at the Bull Sands station, which was establised in 1832.
 Watson himself mentioned “the valuable assistance afforded me by the Corporation of the Trinity House, in granting me permission to place a telegraph on board their floating light off the Humber”.

 I don’t know whether anything remains of any of the telegraph stations in the Hull-Spurn line.
-If
+(If you do, please drop me a line.)

 After the opening of the Hull-Spurn line, Watson did go on to build more telegraphs, including: